 Whether there should be a “centralized portal operated by ICANN” where authenticated users can perform queries of non-public WHOIS data.

-A centralized portal needs to be distinguished from a centralized repository, which raises many greater concerns.
+Comment: A centralized portal needs to be distinguished from a centralized repository, which raises many greater concerns.
 A centralized portal would be very useful and could be used to shift some of the cost and burden away from the registrars.
 On the other hand, it is hardly a requirement that such a portal be put into place.
 Given the desire for speed and simplicity, it would be hard to justify the development of an additional system – unless the costs were outweighed by the benefits.
 That is essentially an implementation question, not an ideological or positional question.

 The ALAC appreciates the opportunity to provide these comments and looks forward to further development of the Unified Access Model.
 WHOIS was designed and meant to be used through some form of access.
 Without access, WHOIS is essentially useless and meaningless.
-We applaud the efforts undertaken by ICANN to create a realistic access model.
+However, unfettered and uncontrolled access is clearly a problem under GDPR.
+We applaud the efforts undertaken by ICANN to attempt to create a realistic access model.